icra/uct-icra-model/ASSUMPTIONS.md

 ## Model assumptions / limitations
-  - The model process is a MLE (Modified Ludzack Ettinger process).
+  - The model is for a MLE process (Modified Ludzack Ettinger).
   - The influent active biomass (X-OHO and X-PAO as mgCOD/L) has to be 0.
   - Mass of nitrifiers (MX-BA as suspended solids) is not considered into total solids mass (MX-T) as it is 1%-2% of the total mass.